failmap/server/README.md

 ![screenshot](documentation/screenshot.png)

 # Architecture
-A Failmap production instance consist of multiple isolated components working together to form a whole.
+A WebSecMap production instance consist of multiple isolated components working together to form a whole.

 ## Main application components
-Failmap main components:
+WebSecMap main components:

 **Frontend**
-The Frontend is the public facing HTTP website of Failmap.
+The Frontend is the public facing HTTP website of WebSecMap.
 It runs as a restricted/read-only instance with caching enabled.
 It's purpose is to serve as many visitor requests as efficiently as possible.

-It is implemented as a restricted instance of the Failmap Django App. uWSGI instance running in a Docker container with read-only Database access.
+It is implemented as a restricted instance of the WebSecMap Django App. uWSGI instance running in a Docker container with read-only Database access.
 In front of which the Webserver provides TLS termination and caching.

 **Admin**
 The Admin is a HTTP website with restricted access.
 It runs an read/write instance and no caching.
 It's purpose is to provide the administrative portal and near real-time view of the data.

-It is implemented as a full instance of the Failmap Django App. uWSGI instance running in a Docker container with full access to all Services (Database, Broker).
+It is implemented as a full instance of the WebSecMap Django App. uWSGI instance running in a Docker container with full access to all Services (Database, Broker).
 In front is the Webserver providing TLS termination, client certificate validation and anti-caching.

 **Worker**
 The Worker is a asynchronous task executor.
 It picks up tasks for the Broker queue and accesses the Database for information query and result storing.
 All work (except for rendering HTTP responses) is handled by Workers.